 Get exclusive deals you won't find anywhere else straight to your inbox.

-If you have any tips, strategies or stories which may help others please share them on our blog or Facebook page.
+If you have tips, strategies or stories which may help others, please share them on our blog or Facebook page.

 - Find an understanding hairdresser.
-Whether having your child’s hair cut at home or at a barbers or salon, talk to the hairdresser beforehand about your child, their condition and how they may react.
-You may want to provide them with some information and give them some tips and suggestions on how to handle certain situations (for example speaking calmly and using short simple sentences).
+Whether having your child’s hair cut at home or at a barbers, talk to the hairdresser beforehand about your child, their condition and how they may react.
+You may want to provide them with some information and give them some tips and suggestions on how to handle certain situations.
+For example: speaking calmly and using short, simple sentences).

-- Introduce you child gradually to the hairdresser – visit the salon and watch someone they know (a sibling, friend or Dad) having a haircut.
+- Introduce your child gradually to the hairdresser.
+Visit the salon and watch someone they know (a sibling, friend or Dad) having a haircut.

 - Many children with autism are very sensitive to the noise of clippers.
 Either ask the hairdresser to use scissors only and/or use earplugs to block out some of the noise.
-You could also use a personal music player/ipod with your child’s favourite music or stories to distract them and block out some of the background noise.
+You could also play your child’s favourite music to distract them and block out some of the background noise.

-- A weighted lap pad, jacket or hug vest could be used to keep them calm and reduce anxiety whilst in the barber’s chair.
+- A weighted lap pad, jacket or hug vest could be used to keep them calm.
+This may reduce anxiety whilst in the barber’s chair.

-- If your child is having their hairwashed, ask the hairdresser not to use a strongly scented shampoo - taking your own shampoo which will smell familiar to your child maybe be better.
-You could ask the hairdresser to the waterspray to dampen the hair, turning in this into a fun activity for your child (get your child to spray the water on themselves for example.
+- If your child is having their hair washed, ask the hairdresser not to use a strongly scented shampoo.
+Taking your own shampoo which will smell familiar to your child maybe be better.
+You could ask the hairdresser to use the water spray to dampen the hair.
+You could turn this into a fun activity for your child (get your child to spray the water on themselves for example.

-- We always find a small reward like a lollipop at then end of the haircut works wonders and can be used as an incentive for the next visit.
+- We always find a small reward like a lollipop at the end of the hair cut works wonders.
+This can also be used as an incentive for the next visit.